Elements of Future COP Patterns

 Model-Based System Development

-for Managing the Evolution of a
+for Managing the

 Common Submarine Combat System